-The conservation easement for Parcels 1059-1060 within the Kerckhoff Lake planning unit lists the following Beneficial Public Values (BPVs) that are to be protected:
+The conservation easement for Parcels 1055-1058 within the Willow Creek planning unit lists the following Beneficial Public Values (BPVs) that are to be protected:

-- Habitat for fish, wildlife, and plants that are native to the area, including species protected under the California Endangered Species Act and/or the federal Endangered Species Act.
+- Habitat for plants, trees and wildlife that are native to the area, including species protected under the California Endangered Species Act and/or the federal Endangered Species Act.
 The term "habitat" includes vegetation along banks and shorelines that contribute to maintaining watershed health.
-The term "native" refers to plants and animals that occur naturally on the Property, and are defined as "native" by the California Department of Fish & Wildlife and its successors. - Forest resources on the Property.
-Forest resources consist of mid-elevation Sierra Nevada oak woodland and annual grassland forest type.
+The term "native" refers to plants and animals that occur naturally on the Property, and are defined as "native" by the California Department of Fish & Wildlife and its successors.

-- The scenic viewshed of the Property in keeping with the surrounding environment, providing a contiguous forested landscape visible to passerby on the nearby roads, as well as views of the waterbodies on the Property. - Outdoor recreation, such as fishing, hiking, camping, picnicking, swimming, and sightseeing.
-Day use facilities are located on the property. - Identified historical and cultural values, to the extent they are protected by state and federal law. - Agricultural value of grazing.
+- Forest resources on the Property.
+Forest resources consist of mid-elevation Sierra Nevada oak woodland and annual grassland forest type and riparian vegetation that provide habitat for wildlife and fisheries. - The scenic viewshed of the Property in keeping with the surrounding environment, providing a forested landscape and open grassland visible to passersby on the nearby roads, as well as views of the waterbodies on the Property. - Outdoor recreation such as fishing and hiking - Identified historical and cultural values, to the extent they are protected by state and federal law.